Credit Cards Cash Back Credit Cards

 Should you get the Wells Fargo Active Cash Card?

-You should consider applying for the Wells Fargo Active Cash Card if you do want to earn rewards as easily as possible and don't want to put a lot of time into navigating categories.
+I recommend applying for the Wells Fargo Active Cash Card if you want to earn rewards as easily as possible without spending much time navigating categories.
 Specifically, you might like this card if:

 • You already have one or more cards earning high rates on your top spending categories.